nikitaeverywhere/edu-text-analysis-experiments/readme.md

 While TF-IDF analysis is useful for a set of articles, Sigma analysis is useful to analyze the most "important" words in a single, usually large text (books, documents, etc).

-There are 2 more advanced scripts:
+There are a couple of more advanced scripts:
 + Matrix output for Gephi in `gephi.py`.
 Sample output file is `gephi.csv` in this repository.
 + Horizontal visibility graph building with `hor-vis-graph.py`.
 A couple of sample files are included in `hor-vis-graph/` directory.
++ Other experiments (see below)

 Preview / Examples
 ------------------